 If further action is warranted, the Ethics Committee will take the following actions:

-- A Formal Complaint be filed on behalf of the HSCG by the Board of Directors.
+and a Formal Complaint will be filed by the Board of Directors.

 A formal complaint must be submitted on a Formal Complaint Form approved by the Ethics Committee and the Board of Directors.
 Formal Complaint Forms is available by mail from the HSCG offices or downloadable from the website (see Formal Complaint Form).

 The Formal Complaint should include the completed Formal Complaint Form, fully explain the facts surrounding the acts or omissions complained of and clearly define the nature and extent of the alleged violations.
 Documentation of the alleged complaints, including names of witnesses, letters of testimony, minutes, receipts or other documents as applicable should accompany the complaint.

 The report must be sent by mail to the HSCG office.
 It should be submitted in a sealed envelope marked "Confidential - Ethics Committee".
 The HSCG administrative personnel do not open the report; it is forwarded to the Ethics Committee unopened.
 The HSCG administrative office shall keep a log of any ethics complaints received, who they were from, the date received and the date referred to the Chairman of the Ethics Committee.

 Upon receipt of a Formal Complaint, the Chairman of the Ethics Committee shall take the following actions:

 At the end of the 30 day period, the Chairman of the Ethics Committee shall send a copy of the written response received from the

 accused to all members of the Ethics Committee.
 If no response was received, the Chairman shall so inform the members of the Committee.

 Based on the content of the original complaint and the response from the accused, the Ethics Committee shall determine whether